YashashreeKolhe/covid-wit-opd-scheduling/README.md

-The repository holds the code for OPD Scheduling System developed for WiT Hackathon
+The repository holds the code for OPD Scheduling System which will help to follow social distancing norms at hospitals.
+It is a participation for WiT Hackathon.

 ## Contents
 1. Short description